Simbiat23/Ajo/README.md

 Being upfront about these, since I'd rather state the scope clearly than have it discovered:

 - **`CircleMember`, `Contribution`, `Payout`, `ActivityLog`** — not built.
 These are the entities that would implement the actual "rotational savings" logic (joining a circle, submitting contributions, the payout rotation itself).
 Circle currently exists as a standalone entity with no members attached.
-- **`GlobalExceptionHandler` (`@ControllerAdvice`)** — not built yet.
-Exceptions like a duplicate email or a missing circle currently surface as generic `500` errors rather than clean `409`/`404` responses.
-I have the design worked out (a `@RestControllerAdvice` mapping specific exceptions to specific status codes); it's paused pending confirmation from my mentor on how much depth is expected here.
-- **Password hashing** — passwords are currently stored in plaintext.
+- **Password hashing** - passwords are currently stored in plaintext.
 BCrypt hashing was planned but not yet wired in.
-- **Real authentication** — there's no login endpoint, and Spring Security is currently configured to permit all requests (`SecurityConfig.java`), purely to unblock local development and testing.
+- **Real authentication** - there's no login endpoint, and Spring Security is currently configured to permit all requests (`SecurityConfig.java`), purely to unblock local development and testing.
 This is a known, deliberate placeholder, not an oversight — real endpoint protection (public register/login, authenticated everything else) is a planned next step.
-- **Circle organiser** — the `Circle` entity has an `organiser` field (a `@ManyToOne` relationship to `User`), but it's never populated in the current CRUD flow, since building real login/session handling was out of scope for this pass.
+- **Circle organiser** - the `Circle` entity has an `organiser` field (a `@ManyToOne` relationship to `User`), but it's never populated in the current CRUD flow, since building real login/session handling was out of scope for this pass.

 ## What I'd do with more time

 1. Build `CircleMember` (joining a circle via invite code) and wire up the organiser relationship properly
 2. Build `Contribution` and `Payout`, including the actual rotation logic (`((cycleNumber - 1) % totalMembers) + 1`)
-3. Finish `GlobalExceptionHandler` for clean, correctly-coded error responses across the whole app
-4. Add BCrypt password hashing and a real login endpoint, then replace the temporary permissive `SecurityConfig` with proper route protection
+3. Add BCrypt password hashing and a real login endpoint, then replace the temporary permissive `SecurityConfig` with proper route protection
-5. Add the `ActivityLog` feed
+4. Add the `ActivityLog` feed
-6. Consider client-side routing (`react-router-dom`) for real URLs, if the app grows further
+5. Consider client-side routing (`react-router-dom`) for real URLs, if the app grows further

 ---